Trevor Phillips: Honours

 Phillips was appointed Officer of the Order of the British Empire (OBE) in the 1999 New Year Honours for services to broadcast journalism.

 He received a knighthood in the 2022 New Year Honours in recognition of his services to equality and human rights.

 In 2007, he was awarded an Honorary Doctorate by Loughborough University.

 Personal life

-Phillips married Asha Bhownagary, a Parsi child psychotherapist with Indian ancestry, in 1981 and they had two daughters, one of whom, Sushila, died in April 2021 due to anorexia.
-His brother is the writer Mike Phillips with whom he has collaborated with on writing about the Windrush generation.
+Phillips married Asha Bhownagary, a Parsi child psychotherapist with Indian ancestry, in 1981 and they had two daughters, one of whom, Sushila, died in April 2021 at age 36 due to anorexia.

+In 2013, he re-married to Helen Veale, a TV producer.

+He lived in Kentish Town, London, before moving to New York in 2026.
+His brother is the writer Mike Phillips with whom he has collaborated on writing about the Windrush generation.